Day 1 – Monday, October 28, 2019

 A2 – Creating a Psychologically Safe Workplace

-Presented by: Lori Lacey, Mental Health Commission of Canada; and Darren Aschacher, Mental Health Commission of Canada
+Presented by: Lori Lacey, Evergreen Leadership; and Darren Aschacher, Edgar Psychological

 A psychologically safe workplace is a place where strong relationships are built, high performance achieved, and creativity and innovation is fostered.
 This workshop will provide an overview of the key activities employees can engage in with their colleagues and their teams to build the sense of safety required to say what needs to be said, share alternative perspectives, make mistakes and be creative and innovative in their work.